Specialist Income Management Service Standard

 If you are evicted

 Even if you are evicted, you will still be liable for the rent and court costs you owe.
-The Income Management Team has an officer who specialises in former tenants’ debts.
+The Income Management Team has an officer who specialises in former tenants’ debts, recovery steps will be taken to recover any unpaid rent, which may include passing the debt to a collection agency.
+This could affect your credit rating.

 Advice on Debts